 - Not a single dollar has been invested to honour and interpret any of the significant Kokoda campaign battlesites.

-- An American anthropologist, without any Military Heritage credentials, was engaged by DFAT as Australia’s ‘National Military Heritage Advisor’ under a process that could best be described as ‘dodgy’.
+- An American anthropologist, without any mlitary history or military service credentials, was engaged by DFAT as Australia’s ‘National Military Heritage Advisor’ under a process that could best be described as ‘dodgy’ as you can see on this link.

 - Not a single ‘income earning initiative’ was introduced to assist subsistence villagers to earn some additional money by providing goods and services to meet the needs of trekkers.